scala-ide/scala-ide.github.com/download/milestone.md

 title: Download the Milestone
 ---

-# Scala IDE 2.1.0 Milestone 2 for Eclipse 3.7 (Indigo)
+# Scala IDE 2.1.0 Milestone 3

-If you are curious to try out some of the new features that will only be available in the future Scala IDE 2.1 release, keep reading, you are in the right place.
+If you are curious to try out some of the new features that will only be available in the future Scala IDE V2.1 release, keep reading, you are in the right place.

 This milestone ships with a whole lot of new features for you to try out: *implicit highlight*, *move refactoring*, *scala debugger * and *semantic highlight* are the most